We are impact partners

 Digitally-enabling a primary health system to save lives

-Leveraging Simprints biometrics, AI-powered diagnosis and decision-support, referral coordination, and user performance dashboards, Apotheker Consultancy and D-Tree International have created an integrated digital health system to support health workers assess danger signs in vulnerable populations and access services in both the public and private sectors in Kibaha district.
-CHWs, health facility staff, and private drug shop dispensers will utilise the system to manage patient care, including confirming referral linkages and communication throughout the primary health system.
+Leveraging Simprints biometrics, diagnosis and decision support, referral coordination, and user performance dashboards, Apotheker Consultancy and D-Tree International have created an integrated digital health system to support health workers assess danger signs in vulnerable populations and access services in both the public and private sectors in Kibaha district.
+CHWs, health facility staff, and private drug shop dispensers are utilising the system to manage patient care, including confirming referral linkages and communication throughout the primary health system.

 Read more →

 Using the Simprints biometric system, Shasthya Kormis track the number of antenatal and postnatal care visits a mother receives with unprecedented accuracy and efficiency to help decrease infant and maternal mortality.